DhiegoFC/Industrial_Process_Control/README.md

 * Learn to simulate Industrial Processes in Python (Google Colab) and Simulink (Matlab).
 * Apply Knowledge in Real Engineering Situations (depending on the available material).

 #### Evaluation
-Most evaluation tests will be carried out using the Simulink Software Tool (Matlab) or programming in Python (Google Colab).
+Most evaluation tests will be carried out using the Simulink Software Tool (Matlab) and/or maybe programming in Python (Google Colab).
 Depending on available materials, the evaluation tests might be switched to practical experiments in the Electronics Laboratory.

 #### Prerequisites
 * Advanced knowledge in Calculus, especially in the Laplace transform of a function.